-Protocol: Extension will be held in the extended care room and a converted cafeteria space with distanced and assigned student desks and each student their own supplies and seating.
-The area has its own restrooms.
-They will be the only population to use the space during the course of the day.
-The facility will be cleaned between shifts.
-Parents will pick-up and drop-off at the cafeteria entrance, they will not be admitted into the space.
+Protocol: Extension will be held in the cafeteria and gym, with each grade level having their own area and each student their own supplies and seating.
+Parents will pick up at the Extension sign-in table outside the cafeteria; they will not be admitted into the space.